 “Spatial statistics involves modeling variables measured at different spatial locations,” said Marc Genton, Professor of Applied Mathematics and Computational Science at KAUST.
 “Many existing models, called copulas, cannot properly capture the spatial dependence among variables, such as when the dependence between variables becomes weaker with increasing distance—as is the case with temperature.”

-Genton, with his colleagues Dr. Pavel Krupskii and Professor Raphaël Huser, designed a copula that can handle different types of dependencies among variables1.
+Genton, with his colleagues Pavel Krupskii and Raphaël Huser, designed a copula that can handle different types of dependencies among variables1.
 Their model also offers simpler interpretation of the data compared with other models: this interpretation, put simply, says there exists an unobserved common factor that affects all the variables simultaneously.